 It is important to note that social and economic factors are as critical as environmental factors if we are to create industries and societies which are truly sustainable.

 In 1996, worldsteel launched its innovative worldwide life cycle inventory (LCI) study for steel products.
 This was the first time that an international LCI study of a specific material had been carried out.
-The study was updated in 2000 and 2010, and the current dataset was released in September 2017.
+The study was updated in 2000, 2010, 2017, and the current dataset was released in December 2018.

 A key goal of worldsteel is to provide support on the environmental credentials of steel to customers and users of steel, with the intention that those that specify and use materials in applications have access to relevant data to facilitate their own informed decision-making.